NavjotDS/NavjotDS/README.md

 ## Hi there, I'm Navjot Singh! 👋

-🎓 Pursuing Master's in Big Data Analytics at Trent University, Peterborough
+🎓 Master's in Big Data Analytics at Trent University, Peterborough
-📅 Expected Graduation: April 2024
+📅 Graduated in April 2024
 🌟 Aspiring Data Scientist

 ### About Me